david-soto-m/Pycodoc/README.md

 Drag and drop your files onto the app or to the search bar.
 You can also describe a path in the search bar or in the files configuration.

 Do checkout the settings if you want to enable pandoc-associated functionality, or describe your shortcuts.

+# This proyect is abandoned

+If you write me I will offer some help if I can.
+It might recieve some maintenance this summer (2021) but it's unlikely.
+The possible maintenance will be focused on running things from a virtual environment.